naveen-27/Sorting-Visualizer/README.md

               1) make sure to clone/download the repository
               2) open index.html using a localhost server

-/* Currently Bubble Sort, Insertion Sort and Selection Sort are available */
+/* Currently Bubble Sort, Insertion Sort and Selection Sort are featured */